 Offers two ways to trigger inflation: immersion or pulling the inflate handle.
-Equipped with back-up oral inflation and a handy In-Sight that you can quick check to make sure your jacket is armed and ready.
+Equipped with back-up oral inflation and a handy In-Sight color code that you can quickly check to make sure your jacket is armed and ready.
 Soft, durable fabric for comfortable all-day wearing.

 Life jacket automatically inflates when it gets wet, which could be an issue for some.

 Brightly colored for maximum visibility.
 Fast inflation and deflation.
 Comes with both waist and crotch straps to fully secure the vest, both vertically and horizontally, to the swimmer.
 Lightweight, durable, and comfortable.